-- v The report by the FCC of an enforcement action, including any action taken regarding a particular CBSD or group of CBSDs or regarding a particular CBRS user or group of users. - vi Information on waivers the FCC has granted to provide an exception to Part 96 rules for CBSDs or other CBRS entities. - vii Information on waivers the FCC has granted to non-CBRS entities which impact CBRS operations. - viii The request by an FSS earth station licensee pursuant to 47 CFR 96.17(f) for additional SAS protection of a licensed site. - c.
-When in receipt of such a report of exceptional circumstances, a SAS Administrator shall provide the full details of such a report to all other SAS Administrators. - i Reports originated by the Federal Government shall always be provided to other SAS Administrators without delay. - ii Reports of alternative interference protection relationships between incumbents and CBSDs or between Priority Access and General Authorized Access users shall always be provided to other SAS Administrators without delay. - iii Reports leading to corrections in the SAS database shall be communicated to other SAS Administrators without delay insofar as the correction will impact previously-communicated information the SAS Administrator has corrected as a result of the report. - iv Reports of harmful interference may be communicated to other SAS Administrators in the process of responding to such a report. - d.
+- n.
+The report by the FCC of a waiver which has been granted to a non-CBRS entity which impacts CBRS operations. - o.
+The request by an FSS earth station licensee pursuant to 47 CFR 96.17(f) for additional SAS protection of a licensed site.

+When in receipt of such a report of exceptional circumstances, a SAS Administrator shall provide the full details of such a report to all other SAS Administrators.

+- p.
+Reports originated by the Federal Government shall always be provided to other SAS Administrators without delay. - q.
+Reports of alternative interference protection relationships between incumbents and CBSDs or between Priority Access and General Authorized Access users shall always be provided to other SAS Administrators without delay. - r.
+Reports leading to corrections in the SAS database shall be communicated to other SAS Administrators without delay insofar as the correction will impact previously-communicated information the SAS Administrator has corrected as a result of the report. - s.
+Reports of harmful interference may be communicated to other SAS Administrators in the process of responding to such a report.

 The tools provided by a SAS Administrator for the reporting of harmful interference should provide sufficient information for the reporter of such harmful interference to follow standardized reporting procedures such as OpenSSRF formats and the JSIR process.
-Such tools shall also inform the user that reports may be acted upon by the FCC. - e.
+Such tools shall also inform the user that reports may be acted upon by the FCC.

 A SAS Administrator shall respond in a timely fashion corresponding to the nature of the report of exceptional circumstances, including those of harmful interference.